-$^{44}$ Given the disparate availability of data and variety of definitions used for indicators, countries should use EUROSTAT data when available.
-In case of data from national or international sources, a footnote should be added for each indicator explain ing how it is defined.
+&lt;sup>44 Given the disparate availability of data and variety of definitions used for indicators, countries should use EUROSTAT data when available.
+In case of data from national or international sources, a footnote should be added for each indicator explaining how it is defined.
+Please pay attention to the age brackets.
 In case no data are available for an indicator, please see whether any data would be available for a similar indicator and explain so.
 For 2021, please add the data for the last quarter and indicate the quarter in brackets (e.g. (Q3)).
 If no data are available, please mark "N/A".
 For all indicators the values shall be inserted in the table, not the year-on-year change of the values.